webpack/webpack.js.org/src/content/concepts/entry-points.md

 };
 ```

-T> __What happens when you pass an array to `entry`?__ Passing an array of file paths to the `entry` property creates what is known as a __"multi-main entry"__.
-This is useful when you would like to inject multiple dependent files together and graph their dependencies into one "chunk".

 This is a great choice when you are looking to quickly setup a webpack configuration for an application or tool with one entry point (i.e. a library).
 However, there is not much flexibility in extending or scaling your configuration with this syntax.